 What is Plastic Chrome Plating?

 Many people make the mistake of thinking that they can only apply a chrome finish to a metal part.
-However, plastic chrome coating makes it possible to give a plastic part the same sheen as a traditional chrome part.
+However, chrome plating plastic makes it possible to give a plastic part the same sheen as a traditional chrome part.

 Unfortunately, plastic chrome plating is not as simple as applying a coat of chrome to the part.
 Typically, we will first coat the part with a layer of copper of nickel through a process called electro-less plating.
 This means that we do not use an electric current to apply the plating.
 Applying this coating makes the part conducive, which makes it possible to apply the chrome plating later on.